suchemj/suchemj/README.md

 - ⚡ Fun fact: ...
 -->
 # About Me
 I am a graduate research assistant at Virginia Commonwealth Univeristy specializing in microwave engineering.
+I enjoy working with almost anything that has to do with electromagnetics, especially reconfigurable intelligent surfaces and frequency selective surfaces.

 # 📡 I'm currently working on
 - Reconfigurable intelligent surfaces using transparent conductive oxides